“Well, you know what they say, don’t you pet? What don’t kill you, will make you stronger.”

 “Just something to remember today by,” he said.
-Then leaned forward to kiss her, lightly, one hand running up over the curve of her breast, lingering as he whispered: “You look beautiful naked.”
+The leaned forward to kiss her, lightly, one hand running up over the curve of her breast, lingering as he whispered: “You look beautiful naked.”

-She was so stunned that she had frozen, her whole body stiff, paralysed.
-Just as it had been when she had woken up to find herself in hospital.
-So she didn’t say a word as he turned his broad back away and strode off into the crowds of tourists, lost to sight the moment he did so.
+She had been so stunned that she had frozen, her whole body stiff, paralysed.
+Just as it had been when she woke up to find herself in hospital.
+So she had not said a word as he turned his broad back away and strode off into the crowds of tourists, lost to sight the moment he did so.